 The first time you take them to a large body of water, whether it's a pool or a lake, it's important that you go in with them.
 This will show them that it's safe to get in the water, and you can make the experience a fun game.

 If they are hesitant to follow you, then grab handles a toy, or some tasty treats to further coax them into the water.
 Measure your dog may take some practice steps before getting all the way in.

 Swimming is an excellent workout but can be tiring for small dogs that are not used to this activity.
 Keep your sessions short and give them breaks out of the water to relax.
 Like any workout, short reps are recommended to help improve stamina.

 4. Stick to controlled environments

-If your pup is overconfident, they may swim further out into deeper water but may be too exhausted to make it back on their own.
-Stick to areas of water that you can control, or be prepared to swim faster than your dog.
+If your pup is overconfident, they may swim further top picks out into deeper water but may be too exhausted to make it back on their own.
+Stick to areas of water that you can control, or be prepared to swim faster than your best dog.

 5. Safe Escape Route

 How to safely get in the water is just as important as getting out.
-Beaches are pretty straightforward, but if your boating with your dog, jumping off of raised docks, or even taking a dip in your own pool, teaching your dog the safe way to use ramps, stairs, or ladders will ensure they can get out of the water when they need to.
+Beaches are pretty straightforward, but if you boating with your dog, jumping off of raised docks, or even taking a dip in your own pool, best budget teaching your dog the safe way top picks use ramps, stairs, or ladders will ensure they can get out of the water when they need to.

 6. Practice good recall

-Teaching your dog good recall will help prevent them from swimming out too far and putting themselves in danger.
-Keeping them close enough to you that you can swim out to them quickly to provide assistance if necessary is important, so make sure your dog knows to come back when he's called.
+Teaching your dog good recall will help prevent them from top picks swimming out too far and putting themselves in danger.
+Keeping them close enough to you that you can swim out to them quickly to provide assistance if necessary is important, make it easier so make sure your adjustable buckles dog knows to come back when he's called.

 10 Best Water Dog Breeds